 welcome to fixingblog.com

-when Phone won’t charge its something that burst the life. because it’s not only the phone it’s your communication hub and we understand that how important this is for you.
+when the phone won’t charge its something that bursts the life. because it’s not only the phone it’s your communication hub and we understand how important this is for you.

 there can be many reasons for a phone (iPhone, Android phone, and Windows phone ) to stop charging.

 If your phone is not charging at all:-

 1. Check the Phone Charging Port for Debris, Lint, Obstructions:- One of the primary reason an iPhone won’t charge is simple.